• Skip to primary navigation

 • Because there is no sugar added, the applesauce will only be as sweet as the apples you are using.

-• Let the apple and water mixture cool completely first if you are using a blender that is not made to blend hot liquids.
+• Let the apple and water mixture cool completely first if you are using a blender or food processor that is not made to blend hot liquids.

 • Be very careful when transferring and blending the hot apple and water mixture.
 I use a two-cup liquid measuring cup for this step.

-• Cool the applesauce completely before storing it.
+• Let the applesauce cool to room temperature before serving or storing it.

 How do you store applesauce?